d3rb1n/d3rb1n.github.io/_writeups/thm/dogcat/index.md

 10.6.90.119 - - [27/Sep/2023:11:12:49 +0000] "GET /dogs/8.jpg HTTP/1.1" 200 52967 "http://10.10.251.122/?view=dog" "Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/116.0.0.0 Safari/537.36"
 ```

-**Putting this all together**, that means that we should be able to set our `User-Agent` to some PHP code, and we could have this PHP page execute our code, and then put the results in this log file, where we are currently seeing the `User-Agent`
+**Putting this all together**, that means that we should be able to set our `User-Agent` to some PHP code.
+If there is not any "input validation", then we could have this PHP page execute our PHP code, and then put the results in this log file, where we are currently seeing the `User-Agent`

 ## PHASE 3: Gaining Access & Exploitation

 It seems we might have an entry point.
-We can view files on the server, and we have this potential for Log Injection where we could potentially run arbitrary PHP code - AKA Remote Code Execution (RCE).
+We can view files on the server, and we have this potential for **Log Injection** where we could potentially run arbitrary PHP code - AKA **Remote Code Execution (RCE)**.

 ### Option 1: Executing query string `cmd`, as our `User-Agent`